 MILS 144.
 Principles of Military Administration.
 Comprehensive course in the organization, structure, and functions of the various types of staffs and an introduction to the theory and application of military law and legal systems focusing on the Uniform Code of Military Justice and the rights of the accused under the Constitution.
 Fall only.
-2 units.
+Units: 2.0.

 MILS 145.
 Military Leadership and Ethics.
 Capstone seminar designed to bring together all previous Military Science instruction.
 Examines contemporary leadership problems.
 Designed to provide the ROTC cadet with the basic management skills necessary for a foundation for future growth as a junior officer.
-2 units.
+Spring only.
+Units: 2.0.